relekang/lambda-local-server/readme.md

  * `lambdas: LambdaOptions[]` - list of the lambdas to use
  * `path?: string` - The base path of all the lambdas.
 If this is not set the `entry` option in each lambda must be absolute or will be resolved from current working dir.
  * `context?: APIGatewayEventRequestContext` - Context that will be merged with the lambda context and the request info.
 Priority order from most to least important is: request info, lambda context and app context.
+ * `cacheNodeModules?: boolean` - If set to true node modules will not be deleted from the require cache.
+Defaults to `false`

 #### `LambdaOptions`